IN/FIDELITY

 is not a satyr in striped tweed,

-not a canary reincarnated in cured sausage;
+not a canary reincarnated as cured sausage;

 not a tattered target,